The Rocks Site Study

 - Visit Customs House to view an introductory presentation about the sites and locate the study sites on a model of the city.

-- Use ipads to complete an historical enquiry and creating a digital field journal about significant people and locations relevant to the topic
+- Use ipads to complete an historical enquiry and create a digital field journal about significant people and locations relevant to the topic

 - Visit the Rocks Discovery Museum to learn about local indigenous people, colonisation and contact history